Who is Facebook whistleblower Frances Haugen and what are her biggest revelations?

 Facebook, which owns picture and video-based social network Instagram, undertook its own internal research that found that Instagram was a “toxic” place for young people.
 But it did not publicise its findings.

-According to slides reported by the Wall Street Journal, 32 per cent of teenage girls surveyed said when they felt bad about their bodies, looking at photos other people on Instagram made them feel worse.
+According to slides reported by the Wall Street Journal, 32 per cent of teenage girls surveyed said when they felt bad about their bodies, looking at photos of other people on Instagram made them feel worse.

 What has Facebook said?